Workshop on Bicycle Helmets

 - Be prepared to fuss with the straps a while to get things right.

 - It's not enough for the helmet to just sit on your head.
-The straps have to hold it there or it will be gone when the car hits you and you may hit the pavement with a bare head.
+The straps have to hold it there or it will be knocked off when the car hits you and you may hit the pavement with a bare head.

 - Coolness, ventilation, fit and sweat control are the most critical comfort needs.